 The Code requires that there should be a balance of Executive and Non-Executive Directors and when appointing new Directors to the Board, there should be a formal, rigorous and transparent procedure.

 The Board comprises the Non-Executive Chairman, the CEO, the CFO and three Non-Executive Directors.
-Short biographies of the Directors are given on page 24.
+Short biographies of the Directors are given on pages 22 to 23.